d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 cost *and your listing can get messy*.

-## Why bother creating another tool ?
+## Why bother creating another tool?

 The answer is simple: if you've ever worked with your own AMIs, you probably know that it can be associated to one or more EBS snapshots.